CarlosHPlata/notes-vault/3-Coding/Ai - Semantic Index.md

 A semantic index maps [[General - Semantic Object | Semantic Objects]] into a **vector** representation for enriching search features.

 ## Relationship with graphs
-Semantic Indexes often work in **tandem with graphs**, especially in knowledge representation or **retrieval-augmented generation (RAG)**.
+Semantic Indexes often work in **tandem with graphs**, especially in knowledge representation or **[[Ai - Retrieval-Augmented Generation (RAG)|retrieval-augmented generation (RAG)]]**.

 The graphs let's the agents to scan through [[General - Semantic Object|Semantic Objects]] and their relationship and closeness in their meaning for example in the next sentence:

 > I have to take my pet to the doctor since it's a _________  with four legs

-The blank space can be filled by different objects like: *cat, dog or chair*.
+The blank space can be filled by different objects like: *cat*, *dog* or *chair*.
 What is the difference between those concepts, if all have four legs.
-The graph would be helpful here by scoring their relationship in the context of proximity of their context, in this case *cat* and *dog* are the words that are more close together and would be good options to fill the sentence.
+The graph would be helpful here by scoring their relationship in the context of proximity of their meaning, in this case *cat* and *dog* are the words that are more close together and would be good options to fill the sentence.
 ## Their use
 Semantic indexes can be useful when dealing with large LLM's models to give more detailed and fast responses, it can also help a lot in preventing [[Ai - Hallucinations]].